aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-table-manipulation/insert-table/_index.md

 dataDir = dataDir + "InsertTable_out.one";
 doc.save(dataDir);
 ```

 ## Step 4: Get OutlineElement With Text
+The helper method below creates a text element that can be placed inside a table cell.
+It demonstrates how to style text—useful when you want to **customize OneNote table columns** with different font settings.

 ```java
 public static OutlineElement GetOutlineElementWithText(String text) {